S-L1/christmas_calendar/README.md

 The christmas calendar contains some quotations.
 Those are listed in the [contents.json](/source/assets/contents/contents.json) file.
 The content is removed from the contents.json file after it has been displayed once, but there is a [backup file](/source/assets/contents/contents.json.bak) from which the original state can be restored.
 Individual adjustments may be made to the file to add or change the content displayed.
-Both of the files exist in all three versions of the application (for Linux and Windows in the sub folder *_internal/assets/contents*).<br/>
+Both of the files exist in all three versions of the application (sub folder *assets/contents*).<br/>
 The contents is then selected by the application in pseudo-random order.

 ### System Requirements